Gold holds steady below six-week high

 Gold purchases in China, the biggest buyer of the metal, have slowed from last week's levels as gold prices have gained for four straight weeks.

-Premiums for 99.99 percent purity gold on the Shanghai Gold Exchange fell to about $13 from Monday's $14, though volumes were higher.
+Premiums for 99.99 percent purity gold on the Shanghai Gold Exchange fell to about $11 from Monday's $14.

 Analysts say Chinese gold imports, the lone bright spot in an otherwise disastrous year for bullion in 2013, look set to fall from last year's record levels.